IDotan/Python2020/README.md

 # Python2020
 The work and progress in my python 2020 course.
-The numbers at the end represent the number of course slide.
+The numbers in the script name represent the number of course slide the task comes from.
 #### Note:
 not all codes are complet or even more then an experimentation.
 ### Full codes and worth a look: